culpixtg/blookets/global/README.md

 # floodGames.js
 You can't add more than 100 bots.

-note: **please install this extension https://chrome.google.com/webstore/detail/cors-unblock/lfhmikememgdcahcdlaciloancbhjino so flooding can work and then look at the video below**
+note: **please install this extension https://chrome.google.com/webstore/detail/cors-unblock/lfhmikememgdcahcdlaciloancbhjino so flooding can work**

+Once you installed the extension, click on the extension icon.
+It should look like this: https://i.imgur.com/TFbv9M3.png **(then watch the video below)**

 tutorial:
 https://user-images.githubusercontent.com/73669084/135941885-6ed837b9-197c-4e92-88fb-43abadfd6625.mp4